CMS 13 and 12 Graph comparison

 }Standard primitive properties

-In GraphQL, standard primitive property types such as String, Int, Boolean, DateTime, Float, Guid, and Choice are queried in the same way and return responses in a consistent format.
+Standard primitive property types such as String, Int, Boolean, DateTime, Float, Guid, and Choice use the same query syntax and return responses in a consistent format across both versions.

 CMS 12 query: